grafana/plugin-tools/docusaurus/docs/introduction/plugin-lifecycle.md

 - **Core plugins** - the backend client is already configured and nothing more needs to be done.
 - **External plugins** - Grafana configures the backend client to use HashiCorp’s Go Plugin System over RPC.

-:::note

-If a remote plugin has been configured to connect to a remote service, then the backend client will be configured to connect to a remote gRPC service instead.

 :::

 ### Phase 5.
 Registration